plaets/wikiwallpaper-plasma5/README.md

 * restart plasmashell either by logging out and in again or by entering `plasmashell --replace &` into your terminal
 * the wallpaper should be available in the desktop settings (desktop settings are accessible from the context menu of your desktop, i cannot find them in the system settings for some reason)

-kpackagetool might not be available until you install the plasma sdk/developer tools on ubuntu 18.10 you can install kpackagetool using `apt-get install kpackagetool5`
+kpackagetool might not be available until you install the plasma sdk/developer tools. on ubuntu 18.10 you can install kpackagetool using `apt-get install kpackagetool5`

 may require installing libqt5quickcontrols2-5 on debian/ubuntu

 tested on:

 * ubuntu 18.10 / kde 5.13.5
 * debian 9 / kde 5.8.6 - DOES NOT WORK, requires QtQuick 2.0

 ## todo